paul-hammant/tbd/content/concurrent-development-of-consecutive-releases/index.md

 of keenness for the act of merging.
 That in itself is disruptive to the business, as they fear and probably witness additional delays because of the retooling and new-found nerves.

-## Flags, abstractions and pipelines
+## Flags, abstractions, and pipelines

-If your team has institutionalized Trunk-Based Development, [Feature Flags](/feature-flags/) pluginable components based on abstractions (not a world apart from [Branch by Abstraction](/branch-by-abstraction/)), it is in a perfect position to reorder releases, and only have a small impact on the throughput of the development team.
+If your team has institutionalized Trunk-Based Development, [Feature Flags](/feature-flags/) pluggable components based on abstractions (not a world apart from [Branch by Abstraction](/branch-by-abstraction/)), it is in a perfect position to reorder releases, and only have a small impact on the throughput of the development team.

 ### Case study

-In a real-life case study for an airline in 2012, late in development for the planned release a partner said that they could not in fact meet that date.
+In a real-life case study for an airline in 2012, late in development for the planned release a partner said that they could not, in fact, meet that date.
 Their side of the integration was not going to be ready.
-The airline was code complete, but now had to reorder releases.
+The airline was code complete but now had to reorder releases.
 The development team's management feared some downtime while the mess was sorted out.
 The team in question was able to spin up a new CI pipeline, with the flags/toggles flipped to show the new permutation of features.
-The new CI pipeline confirmed what they had already seen on the command line build, that there were failures in the automated tests (and something in a page did not quite look right anyway).
-A couple of quick fixes later, and the development team assured the airline's management that the the releases could reasonably happen in any order.
+The new CI pipeline confirmed what they had already seen on the command-line build, that there were failures in the automated tests (and something in a page did not quite look right anyway).
+A couple of quick fixes later, and the development team assured the airline's management that the releases could reasonably happen in any order.

 Choosing Trunk-Based Development, [Feature Flags](/feature-flags/) and [Branch by Abstraction](/branch-by-abstraction/) could be said to be a **hedging strategy** against the costs of larger scheduling changes.